— Marshlands Plantation 1962 © Library of Congress —

 - Other names Marsh Lands, Lawton

-- Current status Original property is part of the former Charleston Naval Base.
+- Current status Original property is part of the former Charleston Navy Base.
 The house was moved to James Island, and is part of the Hollings Marine Laboratory.

 Timeline